tlindig/position-calculator/README.md

 > Libraries must have notable popularity: 100 stars or watchers on GitHub is a good example, but
 > as long as reasonable popularity can be demonstrated the library will be added."

+## Documentation and Demo

+Visit demonstration and documentation page: <a href="http://tlindig.github.io/position-calculator/">Position Calculator</a>

+Ready to use version of this lib can be found in folder: "dist"

 ### Usage example: